 Cheapest non-owner car insurance companies in Indiana

-Auto-Owners offers the cheapest non-owner car insurance rates in Indiana at an average cost of $3 per month, based on CarInsurance.com’s analysis.
-Other than Auto-Owners, Indiana Farmers Insurance and Indiana Farm Bureau also have cheap non-owner insurance premiums.
+CarInsurance.com’s analysis shows that Auto-Owners offers the most affordable non-owner car insurance rates in Indiana, at $3 per month.
+Other insurers like Indiana Farmers Insurance and Indiana Farm Bureau also offer affordable premiums.

 Non-owner auto insurance rates may vary based on your driving record, ZIP code, and coverage needs.
 It’s a good idea to compare quotes from multiple insurers to find the best rate for your specific situation.